lbourbon/ioSwift/README.md

 - Escolhe alinhamento

 -> DICA: ADICIONAR OBJETOS DENTRO DE CONTAINERS (UIViews) PARA FACILITAR ALINHAMENTO. (ex: 3 containers, os de baixo e de cima fixados nas margens e no do meio.
 O do meio alinhado no centro)

 -> REMOVER CONTRAINS: Clica em Resolve Auto Layout Issues; Clear Constrains

+-> IPHONE X: 1.
+Change the canvas to iPhone Xs.
+2. Select the background view 3.
+With the background still selected, go to the size inspector and double click on the constraint that's called "Bottom Space to".
+4. Change the first dropdown to Superview and the constant to 0.

 #### Programaticamente
 Criar um objeto square a ser localizado no centro da tela, independente do tamanho: